DmIvanov/DmIvanov.github.io/_posts/2025-04-28-complexity-3-problem-solution-mismatch.md

 ## Why Recognizing Mismatch Is Hard

 Recognizing a mismatch isn’t always easy.
 We tend to be biased toward what already exists (more about the biases in the following articles).
-Refactoring feels risky, while patching feels quick and safe.
-Familiarity can also be misleading — just because we understand a tool doesn’t mean it fits the problem.
+Familiarity can be misleading — just because we understand a tool doesn’t mean it fits the problem.
 In high-pressure environments, we often optimize for short-term speed, making it easier to move forward with a known (but imperfect) solution than to pause and reconsider.

 What makes this even harder is that problems often evolve gradually.
 We may not notice how much the current solution has drifted away from what the problem really requires — until the weight of complexity becomes too heavy to ignore.